Britain's elite athletes must respect distancing in training

-Britain's elite athletes must respect guidelines on social distancing and be made aware of the risks when they resume individual performance training after the coronavirus lockdown, guidance published on Wednesday said.
+Britain's elite athletes will have to respect social distancing guidelines and be aware of the risks when they resume individual performance training after the coronavirus lockdown, guidance published on Wednesday said.

 The document set out the terms for athletes in a first step towards allowing the return of live sport in the country.
 The government has said elite sport in England cannot return until at least June 1 and will have to take place without spectators present.